-How to Prepare for the Casper Test to Get Into Medical School (2024)
+How to Prepare for the Casper Test to Get Into Medical School (2026)

-Learn everything you need to know to ace the casper test
+Learn everything you need to know to ace the Casper test.

 If you’re applying to medical school, you know that there are plenty of medical school requirements to keep track of.
-Some, like your personal statement and letters of recommendation, might seem self-explanatory.
-Others, like the MCAT, you’ve probably been hearing about for years.
-Then there’s the Casper, which might leave you scratching your head if you’re not already familiar with it.
+Some, like your personal statement and letters of recommendation, are pretty self-explanatory.
+Others, like the MCAT, you’ve been hearing about for years.

 What is the Casper test?

-Casper (Computer-Based Assessment for Sampling Personal Characteristics) is a situational judgment test (SJT) developed by researchers at McMaster University in Canada.
+The Computer-Based Assessment for Sampling Personal Characteristics (Casper) is a situational judgment test (SJT) developed by researchers at McMaster University in Canada, implemented first in 2010.
 It aims to measure traits like professionalism, ethics, communication, and empathy.
-Medical schools may use it instead of or in addition to the traditional medical school interview.

-Originally a standalone test administered by Altus Assessments, Casper is now administered by Acuity Insights as part of a trio of assessments.
-In addition to Casper, Acuity administers Snapshot, a one-way video response tool, and Duet, a value-alignment questionnaire that evaluates your fit with medical schools.
+Originally a standalone test administered by Altus Assessments, Casper is now administered by Acuity Insights.
+In addition to Casper, Acuity administers Duet, a value-alignment questionnaire that evaluates your fit with medical schools.

-(Further reading: Casper, Snapshot, and Duet: Everything You Need to Know)
+(Further Reading: Casper, Snapshot, and Duet: Everything You Need to Know)

 Which medical schools require the Casper test?

-Not all medical schools require Casper, but the number that do is steadily increasing.
-You can find a current list of medical schools that require the Casper test at the end of this guide.
+You can find a comprehensive list of all the medical schools (MD- and DO-granting) that require the Casper test at the end of this guide.

-Part 2: Casper test logistics
+Casper test logistics

 How do I sign up for the Casper test?